 Also, while fast-food corporations save money through low wages, U.S. taxpayers often are the ones footing the bill when poorly paid workers don’t pocket enough to get by.

-A recent report by the National Employment Law Project points out that shows more than half of front-line fast-food workers rely on at least one public assistance program to support their families, according to University of California-Berkley research.
+A recent report by the National Employment Law Project points out that more than half of front-line fast-food workers rely on at least one public assistance program to support their families, according to University of California-Berkley research.
 All told, the 10 largest fast-food companies in the U.S. cost taxpayers more than $3.8 billion per year, with McDonald’s alone responsible for a third of the tab.
 Similar data has been broken out for minimum wage retailers like Walmart (WMT) as well.

 In short, better fast-food wages likely would save taxpayers some money.